Contentstack-Solutions/Google-Sheet-Integration/README.md

 8. the next step is to "Select a source" as "API Gateway" after that in the "Intent" select "Create a new API", after that select "API type" as "REST API" after that select "Security" as "open".

 ## 1B.
-Setting up your NodeJS Backend on GCP.
+Setting up your NodeJS Backend on GCP. (for GCP use this [repo](https://github.com/Contentstack-Solutions/Google-Sheet-Integration/tree/main-gcp))

- Configure Your NodeJS Backend on GCP To set up the backend, clone this [Github](https://github.com/Contentstack-Solutions/Google-Sheet-Backend-Code) repo and proceed with the following steps.
+ Configure Your NodeJS Backend on GCP To set up the backend, clone this [Github](https://github.com/Contentstack-Solutions/Google-Sheet-Integration/tree/main-gcp) repo and proceed with the following steps.

  1. Go to the directory  “backend”, and install node_modules. in that open terminal.
 Run the following command.